-- if a suitable property becomes available for a customer who requires significant adaptions; - for customers in high risk priority groups such as fleeing from domestic abuse or UK Protected Persons Service (formerly witness protection). (see 5.0 for further details); - exceptional circumstances as approved by the Head of Housing Services.
+- if a suitable property becomes available for a customer who requires significant adaptions; - for customers in high risk priority groups such as fleeing from domestic abuse or UK Protected Persons Service (formerly witness protection). (see 5.0 for further details); - exceptional circumstances as approved by the Housing Operations Manager or Strategic Housing Manager.

-All direct lets will be considered on a case by case basis.
+All direct lets will be considered on a case by case basis by the Housing Operations Manager or Strategic Housing Manager.